Marriage between Scottish and English Royal

 south of Stirling Castle.
 The Scots take

-Stirling Castle soon after and destroy its
+Stirling Castle soon after then destroy its

 defenses so the English cannot use it